bobintornado/bobintornado.github.io/_posts/2018-10-12-Vueling-Airline-Being-Budget-Airline.md

 And as a traveller not based in Spain, I would try avoiding Vueling airline as much as possible just in case something similar will happen again.

-As a conclusion, I hope you find my experience helpful in helping you decide the airline to take.
+As a conclusion, I hope you find my experience helpful when deciding which airline to take.

 Safe travel and godspeed.